 - Sessions 1–3 (Sleeve sessions): Establish breathing, open the outer layers of fascia, and create more space throughout the body

-- Sessions 4–7 (Core sessions): Address the deeper structures, including the spine, hips, psoas, and inner leg lines that support the core
+- Sessions 4–7 (Core sessions): Address the deeper structures, including the spine, inner leg lines that support the core, pelvis, and cranium

 - Sessions 8–10 (Integration sessions): Connect and harmonize all the work completed, establishing a new, more efficient pattern of movement and posture